 Another method of applying for an international trade mark registration involves filing a trade mark application directly with the intellectual property office of the country in which registration is sought.
 Direct applications are lodged with the relevant intellectual property office in each country and may require the assistance of a local agent in order to comply with the registration requirements of those countries.

 Determining whether to lodge a trade mark application internationally under the Madrid Protocol or directly with another country’s intellectual property office will involve a consideration of various matters, including, amongst others, whether that country is a party to the Madrid Protocol.

 Pointon Partners can assist you with your trade mark applications within Australia and internationally.
-If you have any queries in relation to this article or trade mark law generally, please contact Felicity Cara-Carson or Lachlan Chisholm on (03) 9614 7707.
+If you have any queries in relation to this article or trade mark law generally, please contact David Mazzeo or Felicity Cara-Carson on (03) 9614 7707.